aldolipani/PoolBiasEstimators/README.md

 [...]
 ```

+### Transform a Depth@d pooling strategy to another (-toPoolingStrategy <value>)
+To analyze a test collection or a run assuming a different pooling strategy than the one used to build the test collection, it is possible to create a synthetic pool, from a pool constructed with a Depth@d pooling strategy, with one of the following pooling strategies: Depth@d, SampledDepth@d&r and Stratified.

 ## Bibliography

-[1] Splitting Water: Precision and Anti-Precision to Reduce Pool Bias
+[1] Lipani, Aldo, Mihai Lupu, and Allan Hanbury.
+"Splitting Water: Precision and Anti-Precision to Reduce Pool Bias."
+Proceedings of the 38th International ACM SIGIR Conference on Research and Development in Information Retrieval.
+ACM, 2015.
+DOI=10.1145/2766462.2767749 http://doi.acm.org/10.1145/2766462.2767749

+[2] The Curious Incidence of Bias Corrections in the Pool

-[2] William Webber and Laurence A. F. Park.
-2009.
-Score adjustment for correction of pooling bias.
-In Proceedings of the 32nd international ACM SIGIR conference on Research and development in information retrieval (SIGIR '09).
-ACM, New York, NY, USA, 444-451.
+[3] Webber, William, and Laurence AF Park.
+"Score adjustment for correction of pooling bias."
+Proceedings of the 32nd international ACM SIGIR conference on Research and development in information retrieval.
+ACM, 2009.
 DOI=10.1145/1571941.1572018 http://doi.acm.org/10.1145/1571941.1572018